xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Project proposal.md

 # Assignment 1: Project Proposal and Group Charter

+### Course:
+Introduction to Digital Humanities and Social Analytics
+Vrije Universiteit Amsterdam

 ### Group 6
-*Robert Cornelis (2787732)
+*Robert Cornelis
 Rob Goudriaan
 Joanna Rejnowska
 Nikol Velkova
 Xingyun Wang*

-### Course:
-Introduction to Digital Humanities and Social Analytics
-Vrije Universiteit Amsterdam

 ## Research Question
 The research question we have chosen to answer, using our dataset is as follows: